 In many ways this acts as a type of self-built lookalike campaign.
 You decide possible audiences that might be interested in your mission, and you target them specifically based on the terms they would likely be searching online.

-We want nonprofits to use the latest digital marketing tools so that they can maximize their impact.
+We want nonprofits to use the latest digital marketing tools so that they can maximize their impact — and Good in the world.
 And although change is always hard, these five ideas are a great place to start if you’re looking for new ways to integrate your CRM data into your outreach.

 Marketers talk constantly about testing.
 Maybe your nonprofit is already leveraging a few new strategies, but we hope one of these helps you push the needle as we all approach the end-of-year giving season.
 Good luck knocking those goals out of the park!